vackosar/vackosar.github.io/_posts/2020-09-15-double-descent-contrary-to-bias-variance-trade-off.md

 The problem is linear regression without regularization with true linear model of zero.
 Where all labels contain an error \\( y_i = 0 + \varepsilon_i \\), which is normally distributed around zero.

-However the features have all different distribution.
+However, the features have all different distribution.
 The authors select them, such that they can control the generalization curve.
 Each feature \\( x_i \\) is distributed either as a Gaussian mixture \\( N^{mix}_{\sigma_1, 1} \\) or as a standard Gaussian \\( N(0, \sigma) \\) .
 The data dimension is the feature count.